-- 1. Physical destruction, damage, or alteration of all or part of the registered property; - Isolation of the registered property from or alteration of the character of the property's setting when that character contributes to the property's qualification for the New Jersey Register;
+1. Physical destruction, damage, or alteration of all or part of the registered property;

-- 3. Introduction of visual, audible, or atmospheric elements that are out of character with the registered property or alter its setting; and - 4.
+- Isolation of the registered property from or alteration of the character of the property's setting when that character contributes to the property's qualification for the New Jersey Register; - 3.
+Introduction of visual, audible, or atmospheric elements that are out of character with the registered property or alter its setting; and - 4.
 Acquisition, transfer, sale, lease, easement on, or an agreement or other permission allowing use of a registered property (NJAC, 2015).

 The potential effect of the substation on the visual setting associated with aboveground historic properties is highly variable and is dependent on a number of factors including the distance to the substation, the height of the visible components relative to nearby existing structures, the extent to which the substation is screened or partially screened by buildings, trees, or other objects, and the amount of existing visual clutter and/or modern intrusions in the view.
-It is also worth noting that visual setting may or may not be an important factor contributing to a given property's historical significance.
+Visual setting also may be an important factor contributing to a given property's historical significance.

-Based on the relatively low-profile of the proposed substation equipment, EDR defined a 1-mile (1.6 km) Historic Resources Study Area around the property associated with the proposed Substation.
+Based on the relatively low-profile of the proposed substation equipment, EDR defined a 1-mile (1.6 km) Historic Resources Study Area around the property associated with the proposed substation.
 While visibility beyond 1 mile is possible, the nature and degree of potential visual impacts will be minimal beyond 1 mile due to the density of existing modern development and infrastructure located within the Historic Resources Study Area.